-Factor to consider Space for notes Impact on first-aid provision

-Hazards (use the findings of your general risk assessment and take account of any parts of your workplace that have different work activities/hazards which may require different levels of first-aid provision)

-Does your workplace have low-level The minimum provision is:

-hazards such as those that might be

-found in offices and shops?
-An appointed person to take charge of

-first-aid arrangements;

-A suitably stocked first-aid box.

-Does your workplace have higher-level Your should consider:

-hazards such as chemicals or

-dangerous machinery?
-Providing first-aiders;

-Providing additional training for first-

-aiders to deal with injuries resulting

-from special hazards;

-Providing a suitably stocked first-aid

-box;

-Providing additional first aid equipment;

-Precise location of first aid equipment;

-Providing a first-aid room;

-Informing the emergency services of

-specific hazards etc in advance.

-Do your work activities involve special You should consider:

-hazards such as hydrofluoric acid or

-confined spaces?
-Providing first-aiders;

-Additional training for first-aiders to

-deal with injuries resulting from special

-hazards;

-Additional first-aid equipment;

-Precise location of first-aid room;

-Providing a first-aid room;

-Informing the emergency services of

-specific hazards etc in advance.
+Factor to consider Space for notes Impact on first-aid provision Hazards (use the findings of your gener different work activities/hazards which t of any parts of your workplace that have rst-aid provision) Does your workplace have low-level hazards such as those that might be found in offices and shops?
+The minimum provision is: Journa in Offices and shops!
+An appointed person to take charge of first-aid arrangements; A suitably stocked first-aid box.
+Does your workplace have higher-level hazards such as chemicals or dangerous machinery?
+Your should consider: Providing first-aiders; Providing additional training for first- aiders to deal with injuries resulting from special hazards; Providing a suitably stocked first-aid box; Providing additional first aid equipment; Precise location of first aid equipment; Providing a first-aid room; Informing the emergency services of specific hazards etc in advance.
+Do your work activities involve special hazards such as hydrofluoric acid or You should consider: confined spaces?
+Providing first-aiders; Additional training for first-aiders to deal with injuries resulting from special hazards; Additional first-aid equipment; Precise location of first-aid room; Providing a first-aid room; Informing the emergency services of specific hazards etc. in advance.

 Employees

 How many people are employed on Where there are small numbers of

-ite? •

-iter employees, the minimum provision is:
+site? employees, the minimum provision is:

-An appointed person to take charge of
+• An appointed person to take charge of

 first-aid arrangements;

-A suitably stocked first-aid box.
+• A suitably stocked first-aid box.

-- " A Suttlebing Stocked for St. data Box.

-Where there are large numbers of employee:
+Where there are large numbers of employees

 ie more than 25, even in low-hazard

 environments, you should consider providing:

+environmentis, you should consider providing.

 First aiders;

-, ,

 Additional first-aid equipment;

-A A first-aid room.
-You should consider:
+• A first-aid room.

-Are there inexperienced workers on item item item item item item item.
-Item item item item item item item item i 7 ou snoula consider:
+Are there inexperienced workers on You should consider:

+site, or employees with disabilities or

 particular health problems?

 Additional training for first-aiders;

 Additional first-aid equipment;

-• Local siting of first-aid equipment.
+Local siting of first-aid equipment.

 Your first-aid provision should cover any

+5 1 5

 work experience trainees.

-Have you consisered the Mental You should consider:
+Have you considered the Mental You should consider:

-Health and wellbeing of your staff?
-That everyone has the same opportunity
+Health and wellbeing of your staff? • That everyone has the same opportunity

 Are there staff that have identified to progress in the workplace and achieve

-vork pressures or personal mental their potential, including those with
+work pressures or personal mental their potential, including those with

-neath issues? mental health conditions
+health issues? mental health conditions

 Accidents and ill-health records

-What is your record of accidents Ensure your first-aid provision will cater fo
+What is your record of accidents Ensure your first-aid provision will cater for

 and ill health? the type of injuries and illness that have

 occurred in your workplace.
 Monitor

 What injuries and illness have accidents and ill health and review your

 occurred and where did they happen? first-aid provision as appropriate.

 Has there been an increase of work

 related stress or staff raising

 concerns about work stressors?

-Vorking arrangements
+Working arrangements

 Do you have employees who travel a You should consider:

-ot, work remotely or work alone?
+lot, work remotely or work alone?

-Issuing personal first-aid kits;
+Š I Issuing personal first-aid kits;

 Issuing personal communicators/mobile

 phones to employees.

-Do any of your employees work shifts You should ensure there is adequate firstor out-of-hours? aid provision at all times people are at work.
+De any of your amplement work shifts You should ensure there is adequate first-

+Do any of your employees work shifts

+or out-of-hours? aid provision at all times people are at work.

+IO P a